Essex County Criminal Defense Attorney

 - Recommend that your case be dismissed.

-If you have hired an Essex County criminal defense attorney, your attorney may also begin the plea-bargaining process prior to the indictment hearing.
+If you have hired an Essex County criminal attorney, they may also begin the plea-bargaining process prior to the indictment hearing.
 Depending on the circumstances of your case, a plea bargain could potentially result in:

 - Further downgrading of the charges against you,